Contrastive Explainable Clustering with Differential Privacy: Mechanism

 \subsection{\textsc{NonPrivateApproxFC} for $k$-median}

-As previously mentioned, we have specifically developed a non-private fixed centroid clustering algorithm, referred to as \textsc{NonPrivateApproxFC}.
-Our algorithm is proved to be an 8-approximation algorithm.
-We obtain our results by adapting~\cite{charikar1999constant} to work with a fixed centroid (Moving forward in our discussion, we will refer to the fixed centroid as $C$).
-To grasp how we adapted the algorithm to suit our needs, it's essential to understand the definitions used in ~\cite{charikar1999constant} as they introduce demand $d_j$ for each location $j \in N$ as a weight reflecting the location's importance. $N$ represents list of agents ${1 \ldots n}$.
-For the conventional k-median problem, each $d_j$ is initially set to 1 for all $j\in N$.
-The term $c_{ij}$ represents the cost of assigning any $i$ to $j$ and $x_{ij}$ represents if location $j$ is assigned to center $i$.\\ We first assume that the fixed center is one of the input data points $N$ to formulate the $k$-median problem with a fixed center as the solution of the integer program (in the Appendix).
-We can then relax the IP condition to get the following LP:
+We have developed a non-private fixed centroid clustering algorithm, which we call \textsc{NonPrivateApproxFC}.
+This algorithm is an adaptation of~\cite{charikar1999constant}.
+In the following section, we will prove that our modified algorithm, which works with a fixed centroid (referred to as $z$), achieves an 8-approximation factor.
+To grasp how we adapted the algorithm to suit our needs, it's essential to understand the symbols used in ~\cite{charikar1999constant}.
+In this section, we adopt the notation from~\cite{charikar1999constant} to avoid confusion with the symbols used in this paper, where $d$ and $d'$ denote the original and reduced dimensions, respectively.
+In their work, $d_j$ represents the demand at each location $j \in N$, serving as a weight that reflects the importance of the location. $N$ refers to the set of agents ${1, \ldots, n}$.\\ For the conventional k-median problem, each $d_j$ is initially set to 1 for all $j\in N$.
+The term $c_{ij}$ represents the cost of assigning any $i$ to $j$, $x_{ij}$ represents if location $j$ is assigned to center $i$ and $y_i$ indicates if the location i is selected as a center.\\ We assume the fixed center is one of the input data points $N$. ~\cite{charikar1999constant} demonstrates that the $k$-median problem can be formulated as an integer programming problem, and in order to adapt the algorithm we add a constraint in line 9 to treat $z$ as a fixed centroid.
+This modification allows the algorithm to account for the fixed centroid requirement.
+We then relax the integer program (IP) into a linear program (LP) and show that it preserves the same utility bound as the original algorithm.
+By specifying that $y_z \geq 1$, we ensure that $y_z$ is designated as a centroid in our linear programming formulation.
+Throughout the solution process, $y_z$ remains fixed as a centroid.